harshrameshnerkar/harshrameshnerkar/README.md

 ## 🧠 About Me

 <p>
-  I’m <strong>Naboraj Sarkar</strong> — a student developer and builder focused on
+  I’m <strong>Harsh Nerkar</strong> — a student developer and builder focused on
   <strong>AI, automation, and real-world systems</strong>.
   I learn by building, experimenting, and improving things step by step.
 </p>